Late Payment of Commercial Debts (Interest) Act 1998: Contents

+The interest rate for late payment under the act was 8%.

 Statutory interest

 The right to charge interest applies to overdue accounts relating to a sale of goods, the hiring of goods or to a supply of services.
 The court can modify or exclude the provisions if the conduct of the supplier has been such as to make the imposition of interest, in whole or in part, against the interests of justice.